West coast USA road trip itinerary

 • Drives can be very long in this part of the United States, especially in the mountains.
 Check Google Maps for the estimated time and add at least 30-45 minutes.

-• Do you have more time to travel in the USA?
+• Do you have more time to travel to the USA?
 You might want to add a visit to Hawaii!
 From Los Angeles, it’s only a 5-hour flight to paradise.
 Check out this Hawaii itinerary for must-sees.

 Book your West Coast USA Road Trip!